AdobeDocs/experience-platform.en/help/identity-service/ui/identity-graph-viewer.md

 ![The right-rail, which displays identity data, as well as information data source.](../images/graph-viewer/right-rail.png)

-You can also view the list of data sources contributing to your identities using the *[!UICONTROL Data source]*.
-Select [!UICONTROL Data source] for a tabular view of your datasets and batch IDs.
+You can also use the *[!UICONTROL Data source]* to see a list of data sources that contribute to your identities Select [!UICONTROL Data source] for a tabular view of your datasets and batch IDs.

 ![The data source tab selected.](../images/graph-viewer/data-source-table.png)

-Use the slider to filter graph data by the time in which identities were first established.
+Use the slider to filter graph data by the time at which identities were first established.
 By default, the identity graph viewer displays all identities linked within the graph.
 Hold and drag the slider to adjust the time to the last timestamp in which a new identity was linked to the graph.
-In the example below, the graph displays that the most recent identity link (GAID), was established on **[!UICONTROL 08/19/2020, 4:29:29 PM]**.
+In the example below, the graph displays that the most recent identity link (GAID) was established on **[!UICONTROL 08/19/2020, 4:29:29 PM]**.

 ![The graph viewer timestamp slider selected.](../images/graph-viewer/slider-one.png)